Exclusive: China envoy warns of dire consequences if U.S. hardliners hold sway

 “The lessons of history are still there.
 In the last century, we had two world wars, And in between them, the Great Depression.
 I don’t think anybody should really try to have a repetition of history.
 These things should never happen again, so people have to act in a responsible way.”

-Asked whether he thought the current tensions, which have seen the two sides impose hundreds of billions of dollars of tit-for-tat tariffs on each other, could degenerate into all-out conflict, Cui called the outcome “unimaginable” and that the two countries should do everything to prevent it.
+Asked whether he thought the current tensions, which have seen the two sides impose tit-for-tat tariffs on hundreds of billions of dollars of goods, could degenerate into all-out conflict, Cui called the outcome “unimaginable” and that the two countries should do everything to prevent it.

 Cui said China did not want to have a trade war and sought a negotiated solution to the current impasse stemming from President Donald Trump’s demands for far-reaching Chinese concessions to correct a massive trade imbalance.